hatakkey/MAG-cups/docs/5G_session_verification.md

 cd scripts
 ./start_open5gs.sh
 ```
-### 2.1 **CP registration with the NRF**:
+### 2.1 **CP registration with the NRF**

-The CP registration to the NRF can be verifed via the below predefined script:
+The CP registration to the NRF can be verified via the below predefined script:

 ```bash
 *A:CP1>file cf1:\magc\ # exec sba-stats